Interview 2: Oz

 Oz had 2 daughters with her first husband but eventually left him and their life abroad.
 It was in Singapore, however, that she’d met the man who was to become her second husband.
 He was a British Admiral and they lived together in London.

 After she was widowed she worked in Fortnum’s perfume department.
 “I still made many of my own clothes and my daughters dresses,” she tells me.
 “Fortnum’s had lovely fabric.
 I got the fabric for my wedding dress to my third husband there.”
-He was a Scottish business and again she has a photo to hand, a head shot of herself in a dark coloured dress with a beautifully embroidered neckline.
+He was the Registrar of Sutton's Hospital.
+Again she has a photo to hand, a head shot of herself in a dark coloured dress with a beautifully embroidered neckline.

 As an accomplished seamstress Oz has promised to help me to make my Danny house collection, with advice regarding smocking for example; I don’t know how paper will take to that technique but I’m keen to try it out.
 “It’s only my eyes now that limit me,” she says.